 Is nitro cold brew alcoholic?

 Nope.
 Nitro cold brew is free of any alcohol.
 It may look like a coffee cocktail or an Irish coffee in a pretty glass, but it contains zero alcohol.
 The texture may seem like you’re drinking a creamy Guinness, but the drink itself is free of alcohol.

 Does nitro brew have more caffeine?

 Nitro cold brew contains more caffeine than regularly brewed coffee.
 It also has more caffeine than iced coffee.
 The cold-brew method uses more coffee to get the final brew in terms of the coffee-water ratio.
-That means there’s more caffeine in cold brew, but it also depends on the coffee manufacturer.
+That means there’s more caffeine in cold brew, though that may also depend on the coffee manufacturer.

 Do you add cream to nitro cold brew?

-You can add anything you’d like to nitro cold brew.
+You can add anything you’d like to notro cold brew.
 Cream, sweeteners, and flavors as well (vanilla, toffee, hazelnut).
 You can dress it up any way you’d like.

 What does nitro cold brew taste like?

 Nitro cold brew isn’t your typical cup of coffee.
 For the first-timers, nitro can be a bit…unusual.
 It’s not as bitter as regular black coffee and it’s slightly on the sweeter side with extra notes of flavor.
 Some people compared it to coffee with almond milk.